11 Expats Talk about Health Insurance and Healthcare in Wash DC

 When we asked expats and global nomads about the quality of medical care in Wash DC, they replied:

 "Washington, D.C. offers a wide range of medical services, from primary care to specialized care.
 The city is home to many hospitals, clinics, and medical centers that provide comprehensive care for a variety of medical needs.
 Patients can access a variety of services, including preventive care, diagnostic testing, and treatments for acute and chronic conditions.
 Additionally, Washington, D.C. is home to a number of specialty care centers, such as cancer centers, women's health centers, and mental health facilities.
-Patients can also access a variety of alternative and complementary medicine services, such as acupuncture, massage therapy, and chiropractic care," wrote one expat.
+Patients can also access a variety of alternative and complementary medicine services, such as acupuncture, massage therapy, and chiropractic care," mentioned one expat in Wash DC.

 Are healthcare and health insurance expensive in Wash DC?